Skip to main content

 Its small, scaly and pointed leaves come in opposite pairs and have white patches on the underside.
 A good way to identify a Western Red Cedar tree is to crush one of these between your fingers — it will emit a distinctive, sweet pineapple or pear drop-like smell.

-Western Red Cedar (Thuja plicata) leaves closeup.
+Western Red Cedar leaves

 Despite its common name, this tree is not actually a ‘true’ cedar.
 This is because it comes from the Thuja rather than the Cedrus genus.
 It gets its common name from smelling and looking similar to actual cedars, like Cypriot cedar (Cedrus brevifolia), Deodar cedar (Cedrus deodara) and Lebanon cedar (Cedrus libani).

-Western Red Cedar (Thuja plicata) tree.
+Western Red Cedar tree

 The tree is also symbolic.
 Some native tribes on the northwestern coast of North America refer to themselves as ‘people of the red cedar’ — the tree was widely used for walls, roofs, totem poles, canoes, hand tools and much more.